 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Neuropraxia is an injury to your peripheral nerves.
+Neurapraxia is an injury to the nerves in your arms and legs (the peripheral nerves).
 These nerves carry electrical signals (impulses) from your brain and spinal cord to the rest of your body.

 Advertisement